Best tax-free cash ISAs 2022

 Want to boost your savings?
-Getting yourself a tax-free cash ISA is a surefire way to make some extra cash, and they're super easy to set up.
-Here's your beginner's guide!
+Opening a tax-free cash ISA is a surefire way to make some extra cash, and they're super easy to set up.
+Here's your beginner's guide to ISAs.

-According to our National Student Money Survey, 75% of you have at least some money in your savings – and if you're one of them, you might want to consider opening a cash ISA.
+According to our National Student Money Survey, 83% of you have at least some money in your savings.
+If you're one of them, you might want to consider opening a cash ISA.

-Cash ISAs, or ‘Individual Savings Accounts’, are basically savings accounts that let you store your money without having to pay tax on any interest you make.
+ISAs, or 'Individual Savings Accounts', are basically savings accounts that let you store your money without having to pay tax on any interest you earn.

 What are ISAs and how do they work?

 Put simply, cash ISAs are a type of ISA, which in turn is a type of savings account.
-For reference, there are four main types of ISA:
+For reference, there are five main types of ISA:

 - Innovative finance ISAs (where you're essentially lending someone money, and they'll pay it back with interest)